Neosperience/GrassFormation/README.md

 ## Returned values

 Similarly to Supported Parameters, the custom resource lambda functions return pretty much whatever the appropriate AWS API returns.
-For all Greengrass resources managed by Grassformation the return value has the following schema:
+For all Greengrass resources managed by GrassFormation the return value has the following schema:

  - `Name` : string.
 The name of the resource definition.
  - `Id`: string.
 The ID of the resource definition.